 But would things have turned out radically different if this had happened – notwithstanding the fact that three to five million Turks, Arabs, Armenians, Africans, Indians, and Europeans who lived in or soldiered through the Middle East theatre would have lived to die a natural death after fulfilling their own particular destinies or to perish purposefully or pointlessly in some other conflict.

 The Balkan states continued to decouple from the empire, and prior to 1914, engaged in several bloody wars with each other, drawing their neighbours deeper and deeper into the tangle.
-Hence the slow countdown to WW1 that accelerated with the Austro-Hungarian archduke being killed by a Serbian student.
+The slow countdown to WW1 accelerated with the Austro-Hungarian archduke being killed by a Serbian student.
 Gavril Princip’s “shot that echoed around the world” in Sarajevo in 1914 was but one part of a chaotic picture, igniting tinder that had long awaited a match.
 Russia, supported the Serbs, Germany, the Austrians, Britain, and France, the Russians.
 And the Ottomans, forever hard pressed by the Russians, French and Brits, had already moved into the German orbit.
-When the Ottomans entered the way on the side of the central powers, the cards were dealt.
+When the Ottomans entered the war on the side of the central powers, the cards were dealt.

-The Empire was already on a revolutionary path with the Sultan’s desultory efforts with constitutional reform, the ascendency of Young Turks, a cabal of Turkish nationalist army officers, and the parlous state of the economy.
+The Empire was already on a revolutionary path what with the Sultan’s desultory efforts with constitutional reform, the ascendency of Young Turks, a cabal of Turkish nationalist army officers, and the parlous state of the economy.
 Efforts to institute political and economic reform had faltered, and sooner or later, something was going to blow.

 Arab nationalism had already taken root in the Levant, a secular creed spear-headed by Arab Christian intellectuals, to be brutally suppressed by the Young Turk triumvirate, Enver, Talat and Jamal.
 “Martyrs” were being strung up in Beirut, Damascus and Jerusalem.
 Perhaps the Ottoman Middle East would have unraveled like in the Balkans (and Balkanised too?
 Most probably).
 The “wars of the Ottoman Succession” that we are witnessing today amongst the states created in 1921 would eventually have erupted.